sajjadGG/book-python/machine-learning/linear-regression.rst

     def cal_variance(readings):
+        """
-        """Calculating the variance of the readings"""
+        Calculating the variance of the readings
+        """

         # To calculate the variance we need the mean value
         # Calculating the mean value from the cal_mean function